 - two sets of discovery security materials at source UE and target UE.

-Editor's Note: how the freshness of protected direct discovery set is maintained with Model A with this solution is FFS.
+NOTE: How the freshness of protected direct discovery set is maintained with Model A with this solution is not addressed in the present document.

 6.24 Solution #24: Security mechanism for UE-to-UE Relay Model B discovery